Yarrawonga Cobar Regeneration Project

 Project Information:

 Human-Induced Regeneration (HIR) projects involve establishing permanent native forests by encouraging the natural regrowth of native vegetation from in-situ seed sources, such as rootstock and lignotubers.
-To meet standard methodology requirements, proponents must implement new land management practices, like ceasing vegetation clearing or managing livestock and feral animals, allowing the forest to regenerate to at least 20% canopy cover and a minimum height of 2 metres.
+To meet standard methodology requirements, proponents must demonstrate the land was previously cleared with regrowth suppressed for at least 10 years prior to the project commencing.
+They must also implement new land management practices, such as ceasing vegetation clearing or managing livestock and feral animals, allowing the forest to regenerate to at least 20% canopy cover and a minimum height of 2 metres.
+For this specific project, activities include the cessation of mechanical and chemical suppression of regrowth and the humane management of feral animals.